naja628/qwerasdf/manual.md

 In the color picker:
 * use one of the `QWERASDF` keys to select the color you want to modify.
 * left-click the big rainbow to choose the color to apply for this key.
+* adjust the brightness of the current color with the mouse-wheel.
 * repeat for every color you want to modify.
 * right-click when you're done.